orientechnologies/orientdb-docs/sql/SQL-HA-Sync-Cluster.md

 (Since v2.2) Asks for a re-synchronization of a cluster when running in HA.
 OrientDB will select the best server to provide the cluster.

+**Warning:** starting from version 2.2.25, `HA SYNC CLUSTER <cluster-name>` will trigger an automatic rebuild of the indices defined on the Class the cluster `<cluster-name>` belongs to.
+Depending on the number of defined indices and amount of data included in the Class this operation can take some time.
+Furthermore it is important to wait that the sync cluster operation has finished before performing any database operations that involve that cluster.

 **Syntax**

 ```